edeykholt/signify-browser-extension/README.md

 ## Architecture
 ![KERI Auth Architecture](KERIAuthArchitecture.jpg)
+Figure: KERI Auth Browser Extension Architecture ([source](https://docs.google.com/drawings/d/1xICKkvaJkS4IrOGcj_3GidkKHu1VcIrzGCN_vJSvAv4))
 <!-- The browser extension is composed of the following components: -->

+### Manifest.json
+* Describes the extension and its permissions.

+### Browser Extension Action Icon/Button
+* Action button and its context menu appear after install in the upper-right corner of the browser.
+* Action Icon or its overlay text may change depending on state or awaiting notifications.
+* Used to indicate the user’s intent and permission to interact with the current browser page.

 ### Service-worker
 * Runs background tasks.
 * Sends and handles messages to/from the integrated webpage via injected content script.
+* Sends and handles messages to/from the WASM components.
 * Persists configuration via chrome.storage.local.
-* Communicates with KERIA.
+* Communicates with KERIA agent via signify-ts library.

-### Browser Extension Action Icon/Button
-* Action button and context menu appears after install in the upper-right corner of the browser.
-* Action Icon or its overlay text may change depending on state or awaiting notifications.
-* Used to indicate the user’s intent and permission to interact with the current browser page.

-### Content Script
+### Content Script Context
-* With the user’s permission, this script is injected into the active web page.
+* With the user’s permission this script is injected into the active web page after the user initiates the action.
 * Handles messages to/from the website via a JavaScript API that the web page also implements.
 * Handles messages to/from the service-worker.